NixOS/nixpkgs/doc/languages-frameworks/dotnet.section.md

 To package Dotnet applications, you can use `buildDotnetModule`.
 This has similar arguments to `stdenv.mkDerivation`, with the following additions:

 * `projectFile` is used for specifying the dotnet project file, relative to the source root.
 These have `.sln` (entire solution) or `.csproj` (single project) file extensions.
 This can be a list of multiple projects as well.
 When omitted, will attempt to find and build the solution (`.sln`).
 If running into problems, make sure to set it to a file (or a list of files) with the `.csproj` extension - building applications as entire solutions is not fully supported by the .NET CLI.
-* `nugetDeps` takes either a path to a `deps.nix` file, or a derivation.
+* `nugetDeps` takes either a path to a `deps.nix` file, or a derivation, in case we cannot deterministically do so.
 The `deps.nix` file can be generated using the script attached to `passthru.fetch-deps`.
 If the argument is a derivation, it will be used directly and assume it has the same output as `mkNugetDeps`.
+This option is mutually exclusive with the `nugetSha256` attribute.
 ::: {.note}
 For more detail about managing the `deps.nix` file, see [Generating and updating NuGet dependencies](#generating-and-updating-nuget-dependencies)
 :::
+* `nugetSha256` is used to specify the hash of the generated Nix-compatible lockfile containing all NuGet dependencies.
 * `packNupkg` is used to pack project as a `nupkg`, and installs it to `$out/share`.
 If set to `true`, the derivation can be used as a dependency for another dotnet project by adding it to `projectReferences`.
 * `projectReferences` can be used to resolve `ProjectReference` project items.
 Referenced projects can be packed with `buildDotnetModule` by setting the `packNupkg = true` attribute and passing a list of derivations to `projectReferences`.
 Since we are sharing referenced projects as NuGets they must be added to csproj/fsproj files as `PackageReference` as well.
  For example, your project has a local dependency: